 This phase of Christian life is vital to moving onto personal maturity but it is also fraught with many dangers.
 Chief among them is the original demonic assault on the mind of Man in the garden.
 This is where Satan strategically attacked Adam and Eve by posing his deadly question; “Did God really say…”?
 This resulted in them eating from the Tree of “Knowledge” resulting in death.
 Today the believer is confronted with all kinds of “knowledge” questions concerning the infallibility of Scripture, the conflict between the Jesus of the New Testament and the God of the Old Testament, theories of the atonement, eschatology, and the eternal state of the soul.
 In this valley of decision many believers succumb to the wolves in the valley and fall away from a vital Christian community simply because the enemy has successfully sowed the seeds of doubt about almost everything God has said in Scripture.
 This is similar to the way Solomon drifted away from the Lord, because of the seduction of so many religious points of view from his many lovers.
 The only solution for them is to crucify the flesh at the “place of the skull” like Jesus, and have a fresh encounter with Holy Spirit, Who is our Teacher.
 In 1 John 1:7 the Words states, If we walk in the light as He is in the light we will have fellowship with one another.
 This makes it pretty clear about who is walking in light and who isn’t.
 Our level of fellowship with other believers says a lot about whether we are walking in His light or not.

 10. They Struggle Getting along with People Without a “Leader” Around.
-Some believers are unaware their current isolation is connected to relational immaturity.
-When believers are in the traditional church model there is a kind of “forced” unity, like you had when you were growing up in your home as a kid.
+Those who have disconnected from a traditional church community maybe unaware their current isolation could be connected to relational immaturity.
+When believers are in the institutional church model there is a kind of “forced” unity, like you had when you were growing up in your home as a kid.
 In other words, because everyone in the house or community is submitting to a ministry leader (the parent) it appears as if everyone is getting along, at least externally during the 90 minutes of the church service.
 But what happens when millions of believers feel they have outgrown church and stop being part of a Christian community, where there is no recognized headship, no rank or order?
 For many believers they find they don’t have the conflict resolutions skills or the grace to get along with different personalities and maturity levels in other people.
 They take for granite how much their spiritual parents kept so many different people together in one house without killing each other.
 Here is where the isolated believer often realizes they don’t yet possess the mature love, grace, and wisdom of Christ that leaders do.
-It appears that we humans will always need a parent, a pastor, a teacher, a coach, a drill sergeant, or a boss to facilitate functional communities?
+Could it be that we humans need a parent, a pastor, a teacher, a coach, a drill sergeant, or a boss to facilitate functional communities?

-11. They Don’t Know Where to Go.
+11. They Don’t “Feel” God Anymore.
 Some believers say they just don’t “feel” God like they used to at church.
 No one seems to know if this is because God has lifted His manifest glory off the nation from the high-water mark of the Jesus Movement of the seventies, or if it is just due to the fact these believers are growing lukewarm.
 Could it be similar to loosing the feelings of wonderment of Christmas when we were children?
-While some Christians feel led to stay at home and help raise the other kids within the church’s programs, many believers leave the housework to others and pursue purpose outside the home (church).
+While some Christians feel led to stay at a traditional church and help raise the other kids within church’s programs, many believers leave the housework to others to pursue their purpose outside the home (church).
 Believers who once idolized their church, their pastor or ministry leader now find themselves finding all kinds of faults or “issues” with them.
 Psychologist note that when children find fault or discover their parents are human, it is an indicator that they moving onto maturity.
 But where do these believers go?
-Another church family often isn’t the answer, for most are doing the same thing raising their kids.
+Another traditional church often isn’t the answer, for most are doing the same things.
 It appears as if millions of Christians feel they are too mature to stay home but too immature to begin parenting themselves.
 This in-between place leaves them disconnected.
 Will churchless Christians take the next step into maturity and lead a community of believers themselves, or will they retreat to their room to play with their “toys”?

 What percentage of these churchless believers are looking for the “less is more” model?
 I would like to know.
 Some could be looking for a city (a church expression) whose builder and maker is God (Hebrews 11:10).
 Perhaps they are looking to be part of the Kingdom of God emerging in-between the ministry houses where they live.
 The rise of house churches in America could be an indicator of how many believers have a problem with submitting to leadership.
 It could also be an indicator of some wanting to go deeper in their specific gifting or mission.
 In China, the world’s largest church (120 million believers), 90 percent is based in homes.
 Christians in many provinces are hunted down and tortured, yet true believers continue to risk all to be part of a faith community.
 It appears as if the original Church model of Acts 2 is alive and well